michebble/todo/README.md

 --complete

-Marks the list at that position in the list as complete, removing it from the list
+Marks the task at that position in the list as complete

 ```
 $ ./todo --complete 2